 Rick: [to Sam] Is she serious?

 Sam: Oh yes.
 She's serious.
 She does it all the time.
 She just said so.

 Diane: That's right.

 Rick: Well okay then.
 Okay!
-What time is good for you?
+What time's good for you?

-Diane: Well personally I like to get at least half an hour of it in before breakfast.
-But look anytime is alright with me.
+Diane: Well... personally I like to get at least half an hour of it in before breakfast.
+But, um... look, any time is all right with me.

 Diane: You know there is something so beautiful about experiencing it outdoors.